 How do I find a contractor, repair specialist or lawn care service to assist me if I cannot fix/address the situation myself?

-The Division of Code Enforcement employees do not and cannot endorse any business or person regarding the work done on your property.
+Code Enforcement employees do not and cannot endorse any business or person regarding the work done on your property.

 However, when seeking such assistance we would recommend that you take the following information into consideration: